-The system software for the Cryptoflex module is a hard mask; that is, the system software is stored in ROM during the manufacturing process for the ICC which is inserted into the card.
+The system software for the Cryptoflex 32K e-Gate module is a hard mask; that is, the system software is stored in ROM during the manufacturing process for the ICC which is inserted into the card.
 Once manufactured, it is impossible to alter the ROM code.